Beluga lentils and mushrooms? I'm all in!

 Celeriac & Mushroom Soup

-This recipe has been slightly modified from the original version by Susan Spungen, which appeared in the February/March 2017 issue of Organic Life magazine.
+This recipe has been modified from the original version by Susan Spungen, which appeared in the February/March 2017 issue of Organic Life magazine.
 This recipe is easily made using whole food ingredients that are inherently 8SAFE — with the exception of chicken stock (I used Pacific Brand chicken stock which is 8SAFE).

 1 oz. dried porcini mushrooms